KevinWang15/breeze/README.md

 It features:
 * a web highlighter
+* add comments to highlights

 Road map:
 * distraction-free reader mode (simpread with lightbox plugin)
-* add comments to highlights
 * read later feature
 * support for annotating pdf (pdf.js)
 * dashboard for searching notes
 * carets to show the position of annotations
+* support html in comments
 * more docs

 # demo